Underage 21 DUI Charges

 Attorneys for DUI under 21 in Tampa, FL

 The attorneys at the Sammis Law Firm are experienced in representing young people charged with DUI throughout Hillsborough County, including Tampa and Plant City, Florida.
-We also have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center.
+We also have an office in New Port Richey across from the West Pasco Judicial Center courthouse.
+In Pinellas County, our Clearwater office is near the Criminal Justice Center (CJC) courthouse.

 We can help you fight the administrative suspension at the DHSMV and the DUI case in court.
 Whether your case involves a breath test, urine test, blood test or a refusal to submit to testing, we can help.